 No, literally naked piggybacking isn’t an activity we recommend – although that sounds like a lot of fun.
 However, there’s no reason you can’t combine both a sailing trip and villa experience into one long holiday package – and who doesn’t love a long package.

-The aforementioned July stay in the Paradise Villa actually matches up perfectly with a Spectacular Naked Sail Trip just three days later.
-Other date options to mix and match sailing trips with a stay in the villa are also possible, with a rather costeffective discount of $300 per person!
-The choice is, as always, in your hands!
-Southeast Asia and The Coral Triangle await your pleasure.
+The next year's edition of The Naked Paradise Villa actually matches up perfectly with The Spectacular Naked Sail trip and The Deluxe Naked Sail, it depends on which trip.
+Other date options to mix and match sailing trips with a stay in the villa are also possible, with a rather cost–effective discount of $300 per person!
+Both Bali and The Coral Triangle await your pleasure.

 Everything to Sea

-Everything to Sea are connoisseurs of male beauty in all its forms and welcome men of all shapes, sizes, ages and walks of life on their adventures in Southeast Asia and The Coral Triangle.
-As members of IGLTA (the International Gay and Lesbian Travel Association) you are guaranteed a non-judgemental, completely gay-friendly, environment.
-Be you a seasoned nudist wanting more or a nudism newbie looking to dip your toes in the proverbial waters, they have you covered…or rather, uncovered.
-True bliss comes from being your true self and Everything to Sea believes in unlocking the naked potential in everyone.
-Dare you discover yours!
+Everything to Sea are connoisseurs of male beauty in all its forms, and welcome men of all shapes, sizes, ages and walks of life on their adventures in Southeast Asia and The Coral Triangle.
+As members of IGLTA (the International Gay and Lesbian Travel Association) they guarantee a non-judgemental, completely gay-friendly environment.
+Be you a seasoned nudist wanting more, or a nudism newbie looking to dip your toes in the proverbial waters, they have you covered…or rather, uncovered.
+True bliss comes from being your true self – and Everything to Sea believes in unlocking the naked potential in everyone.
+As Two Bad Tourists, we dare you to discover yours!

 This article is sponsored by Everything to Sea.